w3f/polkadot-wiki/docs/learn-proxies.md

 ![anonymous proxy](assets/proxy_anonymous_diagram.png)

+### Time Delayed Proxies

+We can add an additional layer of security to proxies by giving them a delay time.
+The delay will be quantified in number of blocks (blockNumber).
+Polkadot and Kusama both have
+{{ block_target_in_seconds }} second blocks, hence a delay value of 10 will mean 10 blocks which
+will equal 1 minute of delay.
+The proxy will announce it's intended action and wait for the number of blocks defined in the delay time before executing it.
+The proxy will include the hash of the intended function call in the announcement.
+Within this time window, the intended action may be cancelled by accounts that control the proxy.
+Now we can use proxies knowing that any malicious actions can be noticed and reverted within a delay period.

 ## Why use a Proxy?

 Proxies are great to use for specific purposes because they add in a layer of security.
 Rather than